 # ESC Calibration

-Electronic Speed Controllers (ESCs) regulate motor speed (and direction) based on the PWM input value from the flight controller (FC).
-The range of inputs to which an ESC will respond is configurable, and the default range can differ even between ESCs of the same model.
+Electronic Speed Controllers (ESCs) regulate motor speed (and direction) based on their input command from the flight controller (FC).
+The range of input commands to which an ESC will respond is often configurable, and the default range can differ even between ESCs of the same model.

-This calibration updates all the ESCs with the maximum and minimum PWM input values that will be supplied by the flight controller.
-Subsequently all the ESCs/motors will respond to flight controller input in the same way (across the whole input range).
+This calibration updates all the ESCs with a fixed maximum (2000us) and minimum (1000us) PWM input from the flight controller.
+Subsequently all the ESCs/motors on the vehicle will respond to flight controller input in the same way, across the whole input range.

 To calibrate the ESCs: